sebdeckers/cbas.github.com/_posts/articles/2013-02-26-using-grunt-to-build-frontend-projects.md

 ---
-title: Using Grunt to Optimise Frontend Projects
+title: Using Grunt to Build Frontend Projects
 abstract: Grunt is the Javascript developer's shiny new build tool.
 published: true
 comments: true